Skin grafting: History

 Skin grafting, in more rudimentary forms, has been practiced since ancient times.
 The Ebers Papyrus of ancient Egypt contains a brief treatise on xenografting.
 Around 500 years later, members of the Hindu Kamma caste are described as performing skin grafts which included the usage of subcutaneous fat.
 The 2nd century AD Greek philosopher Celsus is also known to have developed a method to reconstruct the foreskins of Jewish men using skin grafts, as circumcision was considered barbaric in Greek and Roman society.

 More modern uses of skin grafting were described in the mid-to-late 19th century, including Reverdin's use of the pinch graft in 1869; Ollier's and Thiersch's uses of the split-thickness graft in 1872 and 1886, respectively; and Wolfe's and Krause's use of the full-thickness graft in 1875 and 1893, respectively.
 John Harvey Girdner demonstrated skin graft transplant from a deceased donor in 1880.
 Today, skin grafting is commonly used in dermatologic surgery.
 Recently Reverdin's technique is used but with very small (less than 3 mm diameter).
 Such small wounds heal in a short time without scars.
 This technique is called SkinDot.

 Alternatives to skin grafting

 There are alternatives to skin grafting including skin substitutes using cells from patients, skin from other animals, such as pigs, known as Xenograft and medical devices that help to close large wounds.
 Xenograft was originally known as "zoografting."
 Other animals that can be used include dogs, rabbits, frogs, and cats, with the greatest success achieved with porcine skin.
 Other skin substitutes include Allograft, Biobrane, TransCyte, Integra, AlloDerm, Cultured epithelial autografts (CEA).

-There are medical devices that helps close large wounds.
-The device uses skin anchors that are attached to healthy skin, an adjustable tension controller then exerts a constant pulling tension on sutures looped around the skin anchors, the device gradually closes the wound over time.
+There are medical devices that help close large wounds.
+The device uses skin anchors that are attached to healthy skin.
+An adjustable tension controller then exerts a constant pulling tension on sutures looped around the skin anchors.
+The device gradually closes the wound over time.

+Experimental Techniques

+"Microcolumn grafting" is a new grafting method being researched that uses needles to take autologous skin biopsies from the patient & implant them in the wound site.